buddhist-uni/buddhist-uni.github.io/_content/av/guardians-of-buddhas-home_starling-jessica.md

 minutes: 59
 ---

-In this podcast, Dr. Jessica Starling discusses her research on Jōdo Shinshū temple wives (bōmori), emphasizing how their domestic roles are central to sustaining religious life beyond formal rituals.
-She also explores how their experiences shed light on broader questions of gender roles and equality within Japanese Buddhism.
+Jōdo Shinshū temple wives (bōmori) are central to sustaining religious life in Japanese communities beyond formal rituals.
+Their experiences raise broader questions about gender roles and equality within Japanese Buddhism and society.